Blonde and Blonder

 Blonde and Blonder is a 2008 Canadian comedy film directed by Dean Hamilton and starring Pamela Anderson, Denise Richards, and Emmanuelle Vaugier.
 The film was released on January 18, 2008.

+The title is a nod to the 1994 comedy Dumb and Dumber.
+Besides the similar title, both films have no relation to each other.

 Plot

 Two dumb blondes, Dee Twiddle and Dawn St. Dom, meet each other for the first time at their first lesson in flight school and they like each other right away due to their numerous similarities.
 Dee is a professional dancer who has breast implants and a gassy pet turtle named Virgil.
 Dawn is a former secretary who has tried to be a dancer.
-After meeting with each other in flight school, Dawn takes off the machine, believing that Dee is the teacher, but she also believed that Dawn was her teacher.
-Once they realized it’s both their first lesson, the girls panic and the plane crashes on a golf course, but both blondes survive the accident without injuries.
+After meeting with each other in flight school, Dawn takes off the training plane, believing that Dee is the teacher (and, unfortunately, vice-versa).
+Once they realized it’s both their first lesson, the girls panic and the plane crashes on a golf course.
+But both blondes survive the accident without injuries.
 The blondes quickly become best friends and they notice that they have been next-door neighbors for nearly a year.

 Dee decides to help Dawn get a dancing gig at the Beaver Patch Lounge.
 Meanwhile, the Vancouver Italian Mafia decides to whack Lou Rimoli, a former mafia member and current informant, who is running the Beaver Patch Lounge.
-Rimoli is being protected by two agents.
+Rimoli is being protected by two agents Campbell and Gardenia.
 The Godfather of the mob sends two female assassins, Cat and Kit to whack Rimoli.
 The assassins succeed.
 However, Rimoli is murdered right before Dee and Dawn's audition.
-The Mobsters, Leo and Swan were supposed to monitor what was happening, after seeing Dee and Dawn run from the club, they mistake the blondes for being the infamous assassins Cat and Kit.
+The mobsters, Leo and Swan, were supposed to monitor what was happening.
+After seeing Dee and Dawn run from the club, they mistake the blondes for being the infamous assassins Cat and Kit.